Using the App

 I just accidentally left the wrong Healthcare Program, how do I undo this?

 You should contact the Healthcare Program you want to re-join and ask for an invitation code.
 Once you have the code, you can easily rejoin the Healthcare Program.
+See the “How do I add a Healthcare Program in the app?”
+FAQ for instructions on how to join or rejoin.

-What personal data is shared with my healthcare provider?
+What personal data is shared with my Healthcare provider?